Are you ready to tackle one of the most challenging traditional origami models? This origami spider will put your folding skills to the test.

 My origami journey began 17 years ago, evolving into a profound passion throughout the years.
 My proudest accomplishment has been contributing to a vibrant local origami scene at UC Berkeley’s CAL Origami Club, where I helped to host local conventions and co-founded a university-level origami design class, aiming to inspire creativity within students.
 For me, origami offers a sense of accomplishment as I transform a flat sheet into a three-dimensional artwork.
 Its beauty lies not just in its complexity and precision but in the community, a shared connection, and appreciation for the art form.

-These instructions will show you how to make an easy origami seal.
-If you’ve never folded anything before we recommend you review our Beginner’s Guide which will show you all the basic folds and techniques.
+These instructions will show you how to make an easy origami carrot.
+If you’re new to paper folding we recommend that you check out our Beginner’s Guide first to learn all the basic techniques.
 Step 1) Fold the paper in half and then unfold it.
-Step 2) Fold both sides to the centre along the dotted line.
-Step…
+Step 2) Fold both sides of the paper to the centre line.
+Step 3) Fold…

 Subscribe